martinjohannes93/bughack/presentation_exercises/easy_stackoverflow/README.md

 Then start the gdb or other analysis tools to find the bug, e.g.:<br />
 gdb -q affected

-After that, copy the source code and correct it cp stackOverflow_affected.c stackOverflow_myBugfix_MyName<br />
+After that, copy the source code and correct it<br />
+cp stackOverflow_affected.c stackOverflow_myBugfix_MyName<br />
 nano stackOverflow_myBugfix_MyName.c<br />